mansonmyr/Quick-IF-Line-Profiler/README.md

 	•	Codex

 # Citation
-If you use this software, please cite it as: K.H.,Ooi.(2026).Probabilistic_Colocalization_Estimator. version: 1.0.0. date-released: 2026-04-04.https://github.com/mansonmyr/Probabilistic_Colocalization_Estimator
+If you use this software, please cite it as: K.H.,Ooi.(2026).
+Quick-IF-Line-Profiler. version: 1.0.0. date-released: 2026-04-07. https://github.com/mansonmyr/Quick-IF-Line-Profiler